-There is another type called as Mixed Observation type.
-In these method, extremities are found.
+There is another type called a Mixed Observation type.
+In these methods, extremities are found.
 Either the researcher is totally drenching in the activity or will be observing every bit in solitude.
 It is also known as Quasi Participant Observation.

 This method involves a panel of interviewers and applicants.
 For example, in any placement drive, a panel is set up and they took a massive amount of information about the applicants by asking them many questions.
-Much information about their personality, IQ, confidence, abilities are judged in a matter of some minutes.
+Much information about their personality, IQ, confidence, abilities is judged in a matter of some minutes.
 The interviews can be of many types viz. formal, informal, solo or group.

 Informal interviews are not much in trend but the other three are practiced at a rapid rate.

 A questionnaire is a set of questions designed in a format which can be solved by only those who can read and write.
 Thus the biggest disadvantage of this method is that it cannot be fulfilled by everybody.
 The sole purpose of this method is storing answers and due to same questions, best answers manage to secure the position.

-Schedule is entirely based on the way an interviewer seek things.
+The schedule is entirely based on the way an interviewer seek things.
 The questionnaire set is solved by a person in front of the researchers.
-Thus the question does not affect much, but the perspective of researcher does.
+Thus the question does not affect much, but the perspective of the researcher does.
 There are many types of schedule:-

-- Rating Schedules– This kind of schedules generally come under HR department.
+- Rating Schedules– This kind of schedules generally come under the HR department.
 The opinions, ways of accepting or rejecting things, or habits are observed keenly.

 - Document Schedules– As the name suggests, it generally involves the paperwork.
 For example in criminology, criminal’s history is studied.
 Case studies are also popular, for example how to transform a city into the smart city.